 will wonder how you ever got along without one.

 terminology, function of front panel controls and how to set-up

 an analog dual trace lab scope to perform a variety of critical

-voltage measurements for amplitude and electrical noise, AC voltage
+voltage measurement and checking amplitude of electrical noise present; AC voltage

 forms and detecting when a misadjusted lab scope control may

 be the reason a wave form appears incorrect on the CRT but is